Swoop Says background image

 • Legal expenses

 Please note these are general guidelines.
-For more detailed information on what is required for your specific trip please refer to your partner's terms and conditions, and consider your own individual needs and circumstances.
-It is also important to check whether your insurance will cover you in the event of any changes to governmental travel advisories which are relevant to your trip.
+For more detailed information on what is required for your specific trip please refer to your partner's terms and conditions, and consider your individual needs and circumstances.

 Here are some considerations for you to talk through with your insurer prior to purchasing your insurance policy.
 Please note that this is not an exclusive list and you should ensure that you discuss any relevant personal circumstances which may apply to your insurance purchase.